-There are six weekly Penny Dreadful tournaments hosted on Gatherling.com.
+There are seven weekly Penny Dreadful tournaments hosted on Gatherling.com.
 They are all free to enter and some offer prizes from Cardhoarder.
 Be sure to also check out the league for a play-when-you-like competition.

 Wait for announcements from the Tournament Organizer